Online Banking Frequently Asked Questions

-A - Yes, Online Banking can export to the leading personal finance management software packages available today, including Quicken®, Quickbooks®, and Microsoft Money®.
+A - Yes, Online Banking can export to the leading personal finance management software packages available today, including Quicken®, QuickBooks®, and Microsoft Money®.
 You may even convert your data into a comma delimited ASCII file.
-The following versions are supported: Quicken for Windows-Banking 2010 and older, Quicken for Windows-Investing 2010 and older, Quicken for Mac 2008, 2009 and 2010, QuickBooks for Windows 2008, 2009 and 2010 and QuickBooks for Mac 2008, 2009 and 2010.
+We support the three most current versions for Quicken, QuickBooks for Windows and QuickBooks for Mac.

 Q - What type of accounts can I transfer funds between?